CSYE-6225-FALL23/iac-pulumi/AUTOMATION.md

 - AWS credentials saved with required permissions
 - Valid Packer template file ([webapp_ami.pkr.hcl](https://github.com/CSYE-6225-FALL23/webapp/blob/main/deployment/ami/webapp_ami.pkr.hcl))

+> [!IMPORTANT]
+> This workflow does not implement a check if resources are running on the cloud.
+It's assumed that all services are ran through pulumi beforehand.

 ```bash
 # Build AMI with arguments
 cd deployment/ami